Table of Contents

 Online review sites can be a great source of credibility and feedback for businesses looking to hear straight from their customers.
-However, in today’s age of social media, many individuals turn to social media to call out businesses, employees, or products online—whether they actually had a negative experience or not.
+However, in today’s digital age, many individuals turn to social media to call out businesses, employees, or products online—whether they actually had a negative experience or not.
 This bad publicity can go viral and quickly turn into a review bombing attack on the businesses mentioned.

 What Is Review Bombing?